ReactTraining/react-workshop/README.md

 If you're a Windows user who already does active JS/Node development then you should be good-to-go.
 Otherwise this section might be able to help.

+Also, if these instructions for Windows can be improved, please let us know.

 Most of our instructors using Mac which means our command-line tools are "Bash" (Linux users are also using Bash).
 On Windows, you probably have PowerShell.
 With PowerShell you should be able to follow the above install/setup instructions for Git and Node and be able to verify with the verification commands above.

 Consider using [VSCode](https://code.visualstudio.com/download) (A lightweight version of Visual Studio) for our workshops as it is probably more appropriately suited for modern JavaScript development than Visual Studio, Eclipse, IntelliJ, etc. It has a terminal built-in which uses PowerShell by default ([this can be changed in settings to Bash](https://medium.com/danielpadua/git-bash-with-vscode-593d5998f6be))

 If you're not on PowerShell or it's just not working, consider installing [Git For Windows](https://gitforwindows.org) which gives you a command-line tool called Git Bash, or if you use VSCode you can use the built-in terminal.

+If you want, you can go into Windows' settings to turn on file extensions.
+In JavaScript projects, it's common to have a filename like `.gitignore` which would be difficult to see without extensions turned on.
+It's not required though.

 ## License